bioinformatics-ca/IDE_2021/molecular-typing-lab.md

 We can can see a normal-ish distribution of missing data around 10 loci per genome, but there are a handful of troublemakers missing almost half of their typing loci.
-Let's get ready to remove them for the greater good of our typing system.
+Let's remember which ones they are so we can later remove them for the greater good of our typing system.

 ```R
 genomes_to_discard <-